2022 Mazda MX-30 Review, Ratings, Specs, Prices, and Photos

 What kind of vehicle is the 2022 Mazda MX-30?
 What does it compare to?

-The MX-30 is Mazda’s first battery-powered car to be sold in the U.S. Available in Japan and Europe already, the small five-seat hatchback compares to electric vehicles like the Kia Niro EV, Mini Cooper SE, and Hyundai Kona Electric.
+The MX-30 is Mazda’s first battery-powered car to be sold in the U.S., but sales are limited to California and its limited range has limited appeal.
+The small five-seat hatchback compares to electric vehicles like the Kia Niro EV, Mini Cooper SE, and Hyundai Kona Electric.

 Is the 2022 Mazda MX-30 a good car?